Last updated: 19 July 2023

-- Visual look and feel
+- The visual look and feel

 Web Designers focus on the user experience and designing the visual look and feel of your website.
 They will organise content and images in a way that tells your story and will design the final user interface.
 As well as help you with colour, typography and layout choices that match your business brand.

 Web Developers are similar to web designers, but they are more concerned with the coding side of the website.
 They build the website’s core structure using appropriate coding languages.
-In doing so, they bring to life the functionality that you envision for your website.
+In doing so, they bring to life the functionality you envision for your website.

-Graphic Designers deal primarily with visual design elements such as colour theory, typography, visual hierarchy, page layout and your business branding.
+Graphic Designers deal primarily with visual design elements such as colour theory, typography, visual hierarchy, page layout and business branding.
 They may use these skills to design brochures, logos or posters or they may contribute to the design of your website imagery.

 Where do I find a good website designer or developer?

-Otherwise you’ll have to search for candidates online.
+Otherwise, you’ll have to search for candidates online.
 Look on platforms such as:

 How to write an effective web design job post?

 It is important to take some time to plan out your job post.
 You need to be precise when describing the website deliverables.
-You might find it easier to communicate your vision to your service provider if you present them with a vision board or some examples of the look and feel that you want for your brand.
+You might find it easier to communicate your vision to your service provider if you present them with a vision board or some examples of the look and feel you want for your brand.
 You can also provide them with website copy, images, graphics and a sitemap.